Russian Orthodox Church: Russian Orthodox Church Outside Russia (ROCOR)

 Russia's Church was devastated by the repercussions of the Bolshevik Revolution.
 One of its effects was a flood of refugees from Russia to the United States, Canada, and Europe.
 The Revolution of 1918 severed large sections of the Russian church—dioceses in America, Japan, and Manchuria, as well as refugees in Europe—from regular contacts with the main church.

 On 28 December 2006, it was officially announced that the Act of Canonical Communion would finally be signed between the ROC and ROCOR.
 The signing took place on 17 May 2007, followed immediately by a full restoration of communion with the Moscow Patriarchate, celebrated by a Divine Liturgy at the Cathedral of Christ the Saviour in Moscow, at which the Patriarch of Moscow and All Russia Alexius II and the First Hierarch of ROCOR concelebrated for the first time.

 Under the Act, the ROCOR remains a self-governing entity within the Church of Russia.
 It is independent in its administrative, pastoral, and property matters.
-It continues to be governed by its Council of Bishops and its Synod, the Council's permanent executive body.
-The First-Hierarch and bishops of the ROCOR are elected by its Council and confirmed by the Patriarch of Moscow.
+It continues to be governed by its Council of Bishops and its Synod, the council's permanent executive body.
+The First-Hierarch and bishops of the ROCOR are elected by its council and confirmed by the Patriarch of Moscow.
 ROCOR bishops participate in the Council of Bishops of the entire Russian Church.

-In response to the signing of the act of canonical communion, Bishop Agathangel (Pashkovsky) of Odessa and parishes and clergy in opposition to the Act broke communion with ROCOR, and established ROCA(A).
+In response to the signing of the act of canonical communion, Bishop Agathangel (Pashkovsky) of Odesa and parishes and clergy in opposition to the Act broke communion with ROCOR, and established ROCA(A).
 Some others opposed to the Act have joined themselves to other Greek Old Calendarist groups.

 Currently both the OCA and ROCOR, since 2007, are in communion with the ROC.